 Opening windows through reading – interpreting the Archives

 The idea of an accessible but isolated archive is of limited value.
 What really adds value to an archive is the ability to be read, to create meanings, to suggest cross-readings and cross-pollinations.
 From the moment the first works from the Archive were posted on this website with the permission of their creators, the need to engage in an online “reading”, interpretation, or reconsideration of the titles included on the OVNI website has always been present in one way or another.

 The various video programmes we have put together over the years have been the main source feeding into the OVNI Archive, and these works cannot be cut off from reflection or from the interconnection of meaning among themselves.
 The aim of the knowledge implicit in the Archive is the transmission of complex, critical reflection on the times we live in.
 However, the ongoing “reading” of the content of the archives, and its presentation in the form of regular programmes on desorg.org, has been in the background.

-To this end, we would like to invite a series of video makers, researchers, and individuals who have been linked to or have collaborated with OVNI in some way to put together special thematic programmes, based on a selection of the titles that make up the video archive and are available on this website.
+To this end, we would like as well to invite a series of video makers, researchers, and individuals who have been linked to or have collaborated with OVNI in some way to put together special contents for the web (video, image, text), based on the thematic areas or on a selection of the titles and the concepts that make up the video archive and are available on this website.

-The resulting programmes will be periodically made available on desorg.org from 2021.
+The Archive Lectures will be periodically made available on desorg.org from 2021.